IBM-DTeam/swift-for-db2/README.md

  ```

 ## Examples
-Visit the [Wiki](https://github.com/IBM-DTeam/swift-ibm-db/wiki) for examples on how to use the Swift IBM DB2 driver.
+Visit the [Wiki](https://github.com/IBM-DTeam/swift-for-db2/wiki) for examples on how to use the Swift SDK for DB2.

 ## Contributing
-1. Clone this repository, `git clone https://github.com/IBM-DTeam/swift-ibm-db`
+1. Clone this repository, `git clone https://github.com/IBM-DTeam/swift-for-db2`
 2. Build and run tests

   ### Notes
-  * You are required to set the environment variable DB2_CONN_STRING to your IBM DB2 connection string.
+  * You are required to set the environment variable DB2_CONN_STRING to your database connection string.

-You can find info on contributing to Swift IBM DB2 Driver in our [contributing guidelines](CONTRIBUTING.md).
+You can find info on contributing to Swift SDK for DB2 in our [contributing guidelines](CONTRIBUTING.md).

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).